TSRT14 Sensor fusion

-Information during the course will be sent to the email list firstname.lastname@example.org.
-Information about the email list can be found on "Studentsidan".
+Information during the course will be sent to the course mailing list.
+The list name, together with further information and sign-up, can be found on "Studentsidan".

-Statistical Sensor Fusion - Laborations.
-Available from homepage.
+- Statistical Sensor Fusion - Laborations.
+Available from the homepage.

-Statistical Sensor Fusion - Matlab Toolbox Manual.
-Available here
+- Statistical Sensor Fusion - Matlab Toolbox Manual.
+Available here.
+(Introductory video.)

 ExaminationWritten examination with Matlab.